Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 1. comply with the standard
 2. implement the `fft` extension

-After [the main PR](https://github.com/scipy/scipy/pull/19005) merged, the ability to use CuPy arrays and PyTorch Tensors with the standard extension functions was enabled when the experimental environment variable `SCIPY_ARRAY_API` is set to `1`.
+After [the main PR](https://github.com/scipy/scipy/pull/19005) merged, the ability to use CuPy arrays and PyTorch tensors with the standard extension functions was enabled when the experimental environment variable `SCIPY_ARRAY_API` is set to `1`.
 For example, the code in the following benchmark - the task of smoothing an image (taking a 2-D image, using `scipy.fftn`, zero-ing out the highest frequency components, and using `scipy.ifftn`) using CuPy